User Guides

 secret = mysecret

-read = all,system,call,agent
+read = call,agent

-write = system,call,originate
+write = call,originate

 AMI user definition in manager.conf for Asterisk 1.6 (AMI 1.1)